G-Milzink/CI_PP2_GS/README.md

 ### Font

 The 'Roboto' font is used to display all the main content across the site.
-It was chosen for readabillity and aesthetics.
+It was chosen for readability and aesthetics.
 A simple straightforward font that works well with the colour scheme.

 ### Structure